senzee1984/InflativeLoading/README.md

 # InflativeLoading

 ## Background
-Converting an exe to shellcode for flexibility was one of my goals, though some tools like **Donut** already achieved it, I still want to create such a tool with my approach, and hopefully, it can bring some improvements.
+Converting an exe to shellcode is one of my goals, in this way, some security tools like Mimikatz can be used with more flexibility.
+Though some tools like **Donut** already achieved it, I still want to create such a tool with my approach, and hopefully, it can bring some improvements.

 Motivated and inspired by some classic and modern tools and techniques, InflativeLoading is a tool that can dynamically convert a native EXE to PIC shellcode.

 The tool consists of two components: `DumpPEFromMemory.exe` and `InflativeLoading.py`.

-## Included Tools
+## Included Components
+To convert a native EXE to shellcode, the following 2 components are required.

 ### DumpPEFromMemory Project